 Getting your own condominium unit is a luxury.
 The amount you have to spend acquiring a unit, investing in your interiors, and paying your association dues is expensive.
 The least that you want to happen is to incur unnecessary payable while living in your condo.
-Unfortunately, Homeowners’ Loss Assessment is one of the most overlooked coverages in the Condo Insurance Policy.
+Unfortunately, the Homeowners’ Loss Assessment is one of the most overlooked coverages in the Condo Insurance Policy.

 If you are a condo owner who would like to secure yourself from these unplanned expenses, read ahead to know more!